Leimert Park, Los Angeles: Economy

 Tavis Smiley, host and producer of National Public Radio (NPR) and the former nationally syndicated talk show Tavis Smiley on PBS, has production studios called The Smiley Group, Inc., within the Leimert Park neighborhood.

 Transportation

-In 2014, construction was under way on the Leimert Park station, on the Los Angeles Metro light rail K Line near the intersection of Crenshaw Boulevard and Vernon Avenue.
-Nearby Leimert Plaza Park was planned to be part of a new walkable corridor with a direct entrance into the station.
-It would also have new parking structures.
-A section of 43rd Place would be closed to car traffic and converted to a public plaza.
+On October 7, 2022, the K (Crenshaw) Line opened for service.
+This line of Metro has two stations at Leimert Park: Martin Luther King Jr. station at Baldwin Hills and Leimert Park and Leimert Park station.

 Education

 Leimert Park residents aged 25 and older holding a four-year degree amounted to 55.9% of the population in 2000, about average within the city and the county.
 A high percentage of residents aged 25 and older had a college education.

 Leimert Park is served by Los Angeles Unified School District.
 Within Leimert Park are the following schools: